lowRISC/opentitan/hw/ip/aes/README.md

 The AES unit is attached to the chip interconnect bus as a peripheral module.
 Communication with the processor happens through a set of control and status registers (CSRs).
 This includes input/output data and key, as well as status and control information.
-Future versions of the AES unit might include a separate interface through which a possible system key manager can provide the key without exposing it to the processor or other hosts attached to the system bus interconnect.
+In addition, the AES unit includes a separate interface through which [Key Manager](../keymgr/README.md) can provide the key without exposing it to the processor or other hosts attached to the chip interconnect bus.